BattmannWann/The-VizDoom-Experience/plan.md

 ---

 The following is a week-by-week plan for the whole project, that will be updated during project completion.
-This will include notes on actions that have/haven't been completed, along with a list of any appropriate actions or notes taken.
+This will include appropriate information on where to find/see any progress and whether or not the actions have been completed or postponed to a following week.

 `NOTE: Any notes that have been taken will be featured under the repository` [wiki]()